YichunRen/AutoLibrary-Scientific-Paper-Keywords-Extraction-/README.md

 ```
 python run.py weight
 ```
-### Target 4: Web Scraping the search results on Semantic Scholar with keywords and domains
+### Target 4: Webscrape the search results on Semantic Scholar with keywords and domains
 ```
 python run.py webscrape
 ```